 I devote nearly all of my time at the Harvard Kennedy School to teaching, managing the Belfer Center for Science and International Affairs, running the project on Defending Digital Democracy and mentoring students.
 In order to stay in touch with the real world, I spend a small portion of my professional time working with private sector organizations on issues related to cyber security, risk mitigation of foreign investments in the United States and improving operational leadership and management.

 I also devote time to public speaking on cybersecurity, national security and technology issues.
 The vast major of these speeches are unpaid, however, I will occasionally receive compensation for paid speaking with clients arranged by the Washington Speakers Bureau.

-I currently serve as a director and/or advisor on the boards of Endeavor Robotics, Genworth Financial, Biotest Pharma and Raytheon.
+I currently serve as a director and/or advisor on the boards of Genworth Financial and Biotest Pharma.